Holistic solutions: Thriving smallholder families

 Sustainable support for smallholder coffee farming families requires a wide range of activities.
 Focusing solely on individual issues, such as training in farming methods, is not enough; only a holistic approach that considers and integrates different factors can truly empower smallholder farmers and prepare them for the many challenges they may face, such as changing climatic conditions, price volatility, pests and diseases, or personal crisis.

-Program evaluation shows: The holistic project strategy has made CAFE a success.
+The HRNS program evaluation shows: The holistic project strategy has made CAFE a success.
 Farmers were trained by use of the farmer field school methodology in good agricultural and climate-smart-practices with a remarkable positive impact on coffee productivity, profitability, and farmers’ resilience to climate change.
 By increasing gender equality through couples’ seminars, helping farmer cooperatives to professionalize, supporting youth organizations, and by promoting home gardens and diversified production systems, CAFE has further strengthened smallholder families - thereby securing these gains.

 Facts